Nagaland Post

-Nagaland Post is an English newspaper published from Dimapur in Nagaland in India.
+Nagaland Post is an English newspaper published from Dimapur in the Indian state of Nagaland.
+It is the first and highest circulated daily newspaper of Nagaland state and also the first newspaper in Nagaland to be published in multi-colour.

-Nagaland Post was established on December 3, 1990, and is currently a 12-page English daily based in Dimapur, Nagaland.
+Nagaland Post was established on 3 December 1990, and is currently a 12-page English daily.
 According to space requirements, the newspaper is occasionally increased to 16 pages, except on Sundays.
 The newspaper adds a four-page supplement every Sunday called "Sunday Post" with the regular 12 page newspaper.

-It is the first and highest circulated daily newspaper of Nagaland state and also the first newspaper in Nagaland to be published in multi-colour.

-History

-Publication

-It is the first and highest circulated daily newspaper of Nagaland state and also the first newspaper in Nagaland to be published in multi-colour.